Do You Need a 3 Row SUV?

 7. Ford Explorer

 This has been the top selling 3 row SUV since practically forever.
-Look around, you’ll still see 10, 15 and 20 year old models on the road.
-Recently the design was updated for a more modern, refined look in the standard, Sport and Platinum models.
+Look around, you’ll still see 10, 15 and 20-year-old models on the road.
+Recently the design was updated for a more modern, refined look in the standard, Sport and Platinum models, with pricing to match: the starting price tag is about $33,000 and the Platinum model tops out at about $58,000.

 The third row isn’t as big as some of the others on the market, so this SUV may be better suited for a family of four who occasionally need space for an extra passenger or two.
 The cargo space is stellar, though, and Ford has spent a lot of time adding smart touches like the always-getting-better Sync infotainment system and active safety features.